 Mikis’ care story

 In this short video, Nick and Maro explain their reasons for choosing Elder live-in care.

 They discuss how live-in care has allowed Nick’s father Mikis to stay independent in his own home while making a new friend at the same time.

 Check for Benefits Entitlement

 Anyone over the age of 65 who requires personal care assistance qualifies for Attendance Allowance benefit (AA).
 Those under the age of 65 may qualify to receive Personal Independence Payment (PIP), so do check whether your relative falls into either of these categories.
 Also bear in mind that circumstances change, so if your relative’s health deteriorates then it’s well worth asking for another assessment at a later date.

 Local authorities will assess your relative’s financial situation after studying their savings, expenditure and income.
 They won’t usually take the value of your relative’s home into account when making their calculations.

 Even where some financial support is available from your relative’s local authority, there is no obligation to choose a local authority care package, and you and your relative are free to employ whomever you choose to deliver in-home care.

 Many elderly care at home solutions are funded partly by the care recipient and partly by relatives, depending on personal circumstances.
-The costs of private live-in care can vary quite widely, depending on your love one’s location and the type of private care package that you select.
+Private live-in care costs can vary quite widely, depending on your love one’s location and the type of private care package that you select.